Reviews

 Digit Float

-Digit Float provides you a cushion if you have unexpected expenses.
-If you enable this, you can get set up with a certain “Float” amount based on your previous finances.
-This is one of the best Digit features as they don’t charge any interest, and all fees are included in standard membership.
+Digit Float creates a financial cushion for unexpected expenses.
+When enabled, you receive a predetermined “Float” amount based on your financial history.
+This stands as one of Digit’s strongest features since it charges no interest, with all fees included in standard membership.

 Should I Use Digit?